cross-seed/cross-seed.org/docs/basics/options.md

 to create a link to the original file in the linkDir during data-based searchs where it cannot find a associated torrent file.

+#### General Usage in v6

+Starting in v6.0.0, this option is generally only applicable in two cases:

+1. You are downloading through Usenet or other non-torrent methods in order to match new content not present in your torrent client.

+2. You have content in your media or data directories that is not already present in your torrent client.
+In this scenario, you only need to perform a search with `dataDirs` **once**.
+After the initial search, you should remove the directories from `dataDirs` entirely.
 :::tip

 We do not recommend you include your [`linkDir`](#linkdir) in the `dataDirs`